swnesbitt/ATMS-305/Week3-Monday/key_issues.md

 If you are one directory up, `git` will not find the repository.

-If you run `git clone`, you are not in the repository.
+Note that if you run `git clone`, you are not in the repository.
+You need to `cd repositoryname` there.

 **Tip:** use `pwd` to find your current working directory.